SaharAbulikailik/Cellular_Profiling_and_Subtyping_of_Brest_cancer_TME/README.md

 This project addresses the dynamic nature of the tumor microenvironment by:
 - **Segmenting Nuclei**: Using MCC-UNet for accurate segmentation of nuclei in multispectral immunofluorescence images.
 - **Extracting Features**: Computing morphometric and protein expression indices.
-- **Classifying Cells**: Classifying lymphocytes using machine learning models.
+- **Classifying Cells**: Classifying lymphocytes using MLP model.
-- **Tumor Subtyping**: Clustering tumor features to identify subtypes and their biological significance.
+- **Tumor Subtyping**: Tumor subtyping and association to clinical variables.

 ---